John G. Ellis: Writing

 Ellis has been a contributing writer to Architectural Review in London and a collaborator on 'Sustainable Urbanism' by Doug Farr, 2007 John Wiley publisher.

 Honors

 Ellis's work has won AIA National Honor Awards for the Oakland Federal Building 1992, CNU Charter Awards in 2004 and 2013 for Coyote Valley and UCLA Weyburn Terrace.

+In 2021 he was elected as a Fellow of the American Institute of Architects (FAIA), and in 2022 as a Fellow of the Congress for the New Urbanism (FCNU).

 Family

-Ellis was married in 1970 to Rebecca Lynn Freed 1941-2009 and has two children, Benjamin (1971) and Joanna (1974).
+Ellis was married in 1970 to Rebecca Lynn Freed 1941–2009 and has two children, Benjamin (1971) and Joanna (1974).
 He married Kathleen Shier Perry, graphic designer in 2016.